dxw/playbook/src/staff-handbook/leaving-dxw.md

 We value your contributions to dxw, and experiences during your time with us.
 The People team will send you an optional exit interview form around 2 weeks before your final day, so you can share your feedback, ideas and reflections.
 The People team would also be happy to have a chat with you on the information you choose to share with us, if you’d find that helpful.

 The information you share through this form will be used to guide future decision making and will be shared within the People team.
-The People team will then feed this back to the Senior Leadership team on a regular basis as anonymous feedback.
+The People team will then feed this back to the Senior Leadership Team on a regular basis as anonymous feedback.

 You can choose whether you would like to drop off your laptop at our Leeds office, or whether you would prefer a collection to be booked to pick it up from your home address at a time that suits you.
 The People team will let you know if you are able to buy your laptop.
 This decision will be based on our laptop purchasing policy.